 Trademarks are movable property.
+Many companies get their Trademark registered.
 It can be transferred from one person to another.
-A Brand or Trademark owner can transfer his Rights with respect to Trademark either by way or assignment or by Licensing.
-In India, The Trademark Act, 1999 deals with assignment as well licensing of trademarks.
+A Brand or Trademark owner can transfer his Rights with respect to Trademark either by way or Trademark assignment or by Licensing.
+In India, The Trademark Act, 1999 deals with Trademark assignment as well licensing of trademarks.

-In case of an assignment of a trademark, there is a transfer in the ownership of the trademark registration and in case of licensing, the proprietary rights of the trade mark continue to vest with the original owner, but only few restricted rights to use the brand/trademark are given to the third party.
+In case of an Assignment, there is a transfer in the ownership of the trademark registration and in case of licensing, the proprietary rights of the trade mark continue to vest with the original owner, but only few restricted rights to use the brand are given to the third party.

-In case of Complete assignment of Trademark, the Trademark Owner/ Brand transfers all its rights to another entity.
+In case of Complete assignment, the Trademark Owner/ Brand transfers all its rights to another entity.
 Including Right to further transfer, to earn royalties, etc. Complete assignment does not allow Trademark holder to retain any Right with them.

 Example: “ABC” a registered Trademark holder sells all his Rights to “EFG” by way of assignment, after this the ABC does not retain any right with them.